Aspose/releases.aspose.com/content/en/ocr/java/release-notes/2025/aspose-ocr-for-java-25-3-0-release-notes.md

 Property    | Type                               | Description
 ----------- | ---------------------------------- | -----------
 `source`    | `string`                           | The full path or URL of the source file.
-If the file is provided as a stream, an array of pixels, or a Base64 string, this value will be empty.
+If the file is provided as a `BufferedImage`, `InputStream`, an array of pixels, or a Base64 string, this value will be empty.
 `page`      | `int`                              | Page number.
 When working with single-page images, this value is always 0.
 `Languages` | `List<Map.Entry<Language, Float>>` | Lists the languages detected in the image along with their probabilities.